-I would describe being a pediatric neurosurgeon as challenging, extremely humbling, and last but not rewarding when you see the positive affect that you have had on a patient's and their family's life.
+I would describe being a pediatric neurosurgeon as challenging and extremely humbling.
+But I find it extremely rewarding when you see the positive effect that you have had on the lives of your patients and their families.

 What are your specialty areas?
 What are some common procedures you perform or conditions you treat?

 Brain tumors, Chiari Malformations, Epilepsy, Hydrocephalus, Intramedullary spinal cord tumors, Lipoma, Myelomeningocele, Spinal Deformity; Scoliosis, Skeletal Dysplasia, Spina bifida, Spinal Cord Injury, and Dysraphism.

 What drew you to the complex specialty of pediatric neurosurgery?